julianweninger/vertex-model/doc/models/NotchDelta.rst

 ``NotchDelta`` - A model for the NotchDelta pathway of cell differentiation
 ===========================================================================

-This is a model for the differentiation of `progenitor` cells to the cell types `hair` and `support` in the NotchDelta pathway.
+This is a model for the differentiation of `progenitor` cells to the terminal cell types `hair` and `support` in the NotchDelta pathway.

 Model Fundamentals
 ------------------

-In the NotchDelta pathway the `progenitor` cells differentiates to `support` cells at a constant rate and to `hair` cells if the concentration of atoh1 exceeds a threshold value.
+In the NotchDelta pathway the `progenitor` cells differentiate to `support` cells at a constant rate and to `hair` cells if the concentration of atoh1 exceeds a threshold value.
 Furthermore, `hair` cells suppress the accumulation of atoh1 in neighboring cells.
 Eventually, the two terminally differentiated cells interact at their cellular junctions in a way that `support`-`hair` and `support`-`support` contacts are energetically favored over `hair`-`hair` contacts.
 Thinking of a real tissue of cells as a liquid on long time-scales, this disfavored `hair`-`hair` junctions lead to what is called T1 transitions -- the exchange of neighborhood, i.e. the elimination of a `hair`-`hair` contact.